 • Knowing some basic SQL query syntax is very helpful, especially for the BigQuery questions

-• The practice exams provided by Linux Academy and GCP are very similar style questions to the exam, I’d do each of these multiple times and use them to figure out where you’re weak
+• The practice exams provided by Linux Academy (now A Cloud Guru) and GCP are very similar style questions to the exam, I’d do each of these multiple times and use them to figure out where you’re weak

 • A little rhyme to help with Dataproc: “Dataproc the croc and Hadoop the elephant plan to Spark a fire and cook a Hive of Pigs” (Dataproc deals with Hadoop, Spark, Hive and Pig)

 • “Dataflow is a flowing Beam of light” (Dataflow deals with Apache Beam)

 • “Everyone around the world can relate to a well-made ACID washed Spanner.”
 (Cloud Spanner is a DB designed for the cloud from the ground up, it’s ACID compliant and globally available)

 • Handy to know the names old school equivalents of relational and non-relational database options (e.g. MongoDB, Cassandra)